Please click image for more info

 It gives the user the feeling of playing an actual, professional keyboard.
-The Light-up feature of the keys is what sets the Casio LK-280 apart.
 The keys light up to help the user identify the keys that they need to press in order to follow the tune of a particular song that they’re playing!

 The Casio LK-280 features the AHL Sound Engine piano sampling, which along with the 48-note polyphony, produces sound as good as any higher level piano.
 The organ patch and stereo piano sampling further add to the sound quality that the Casio LK-280 produces.
 The One-Touch button allows the user to switch from the Piano to Organ preset, which is an excellent feature for people who are a part of the church band.

 With the AHL Sound Engine, the Casio LK-280 comes with 600 different sounds.
 180 rhythms and a built-in DSP like Chorus and Reverb add several effects to the sound.
 The features do not end here.
 The Casio LK-280 also features an Auto-Harmonizer and 90 different patterns!